albertsalgueda/htm/README.md

 # Hierarchical Temporal Memory (HTM)

 This project is a Python 3.8+ implementation of [Numenta's HTM](https://numenta.com/) algorithm along with visualization software.
-The aim of this project is to both understand the implementation of cortical theory while creating a simplified functional version.
+The aim of this project is to both understand the implementation of cortical theory while creating a simplified cortical learning system.

 Join the community [here](https://discord.gg/NdFm57nB)